This article shares some tips on how to clean the RAM and optimize your Mac’s performance with Memory Cleaner from Nektony.

 Video Guide: How to optimize RAM usage on a Mac

 What is RAM?

 RAM is a memory segment of a device (in our case, a Mac computer), which is responsible for maintaining real-time processes: ensuring the operation of macOS, running applications in the background, etc.

-Memory Cleaner is a Free application to clear inactive RAM and speed up your Mac.
-In this article, we will share some tips on how to use the Memory Cleaner utility efficiently.
+Memory Cleaner is a free application to clear inactive RAM and speed up your Mac.
+The app allows you to clear the RAM, see memory-consuming programs, quit programs, and view your Mac’s disk usage.
+Below, we will explain how to use Memory Cleaner to optimize your Mac’s performance.

 When Memory Cleaner is launched, the RAM usage indicator appears in the menu bar.
 This option allows you to track the memory usage by your apps and avoid overloading the system.
 For common macOS routine tasks, it is required to have at least 1-1.5 GB of free memory.